Knowledge base

 Infomaniak makes it easy to install the WordPress application (and other applications as well):

-Although WordPress is one of the easiest CMS to use, it is necessary to tame it.
-To help you in this process, here are external resources in several different languages to get started with WordPress:
+Although WordPress is one of the easiest CMS to use, it is necessary to get used to it.
+To help you with this, here are external resources in several different languages to get started with WordPress:

 - Essential basics to know to get started with WordPress